tommy-13/Farbenspiel/README.md

 # Farbenspiel
 A small game.
-The task is to sort colors
+The task is to sort colors.

+The implementation uses external jars (see lib/jars).

 # External dll's